ScarletKuro/GanymedeBot/README.md

 ﻿# GanymedeBot

-A discord bot.
+A discord bot was writing together with friend.
-Using discord.js, yamdbf framework, canvas the bot can show feather
+Using discord.js, yamdbf framework, canvas the bot can show feather.
 ![ScreenShot](https://i.imgur.com/gbWdFTP.png)